0xAX/linux-insides/Initialization/linux-initialization-1.md

 	...
 ```

-As we can see `initial_code` contains address of the `x86_64_start_kernel`, which defined in the [arch/x86/kerne/head64.c](https://github.com/torvalds/linux/blob/master/arch/x86/kernel/head64.c) and looks like this:
+As we can see `initial_code` contains address of the `x86_64_start_kernel`, which is defined in the [arch/x86/kerne/head64.c](https://github.com/torvalds/linux/blob/master/arch/x86/kernel/head64.c) and looks like this:

 ```C
 asmlinkage __visible void __init x86_64_start_kernel(char * real_mode_data) {